ibm-cloud-architecture/refarch-cloudnative-micro-orders/building-locally.md

 ### Running the app and stopping it

-A few steps must be done before Orders can start with full features.
-Please refer to steps 1 and 2.
+A few steps must be done before Orders can operate with full features and are described in steps 1 and 2.

 1. Set some environment variables.